Practice Makes Perfect

 Your company’s disaster recovery plans cannot be definitively assessed until the aftermath of an actual event.
 Still, you can identify the ways you are prepared, and shore up areas that you may not be as ready as you should be.
 Remember, a disaster recovery plan without a formal test is just a theory.

-CIS is a technology solutions company that has been focused on and implementing business lines of technology since 1989.
+CIS is an IT business partner and technology solutions company that has been focused on and implementing business lines of technology since 1989.
 For more information or help in formulating a solid disaster recovery plan, contact us today.